gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

             .. tab-item:: Q3

                 Invert Image.SAD.
-Display the sad face and its inversion in a while loop.
+Display the sad face and its inversion in a while-loop.

                 .. code-block:: python